ericoporto/ags-manual-wiki/UpgradeTo350.md

 * Toggle each group's and even each item's visibility in any combinations.
 This lets you display, for example, characters, objects and walkable areas at the same time.
 The only exception is that you may only display one type of area mask at the same time (that is - either walkable areas, regions, hotspots or walk-behinds).
 * Toggle each group's and each item's locked state.
 When locked the object cannot be moved or have its shape changed (as with mask areas which may be changed by painting).

-Note that you can still only select and edit objects of the chosen group, not all at once.
+**NOTE:** you can still only select and edit objects of the chosen group, not all at once.

+**NOTE:** in order to remember user preference on visible and locked items Editor saves a new file called **roomNNN.crm.user** per each room, where 'NNN' is a room's number.
+These files are not part of the game data and are safe to remove (but in that case all item visibility and lock states in the room will be reset).

 **New Viewport/Camera system**